MCQ on Mitochondria | MtDNA MCQ

 10. The mitochondrial DNA is annular and evolutionarily probably originated from the invasion of a bacterium into a precursor of the eukaryotic cell.

-1. The key functions of mitochondria is the production of energy in the form of ATP (adenosine triphosphate); it happens via the respiratory chain.
+1. The key function of mitochondria is the production of energy in the form of ATP (adenosine triphosphate); it happens via the respiratory chain.

 3. These enzymes lie side by side and form a chain through which electrons are transported.
 This results in a side effect of a concentration of protons, which are used by the ATP synthetase for the production of ATP.